Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Experiments

 To demonstrate that our methods can be extended to include other auxiliary tasks, we experiment with multiple self-supervised tasks on a graph as auxiliary tasks.
-The details of auxiliary tasks we used are elaborated below.
+The details of auxiliary tasks we used are summarized below.

 \textbf{Degree prediction} is to predict the degree for each node in the graph.
 The goal of this auxiliary task is to learn local structure information by quantifying the node connectivity as a local measure.
-Specifically, we first calculate the degree $ d(i) = \sum_{j = 1}^{N} \mathbf{A}_{ij}$ for all node and group the degree into three categories $c_i$; the top 20\%, bottom 20\% of the degree magnitude, and the rest.
-We use randomly selected $|D|$ samples from nodes $V$, i.e., $D \subset V$.
+Specifically, we first calculate the degree $ d(i) = \sum_{j = 1}^{N} \mathbf{A}_{ij}$ for every node and group the nodes into three categories $c_i$; the top 20\%, bottom 20\% of the degree distribution, and the rest.
+We use randomly selected $|V_{\text{deg}}|$ samples from nodes $V$, \ie, $V_{\text{deg}} \subset V$.
 The loss of this auxiliary task can be formulated as the cross entropy loss as follows

-\textbf{Pairwise Node Distance} \cite{jin2020self} is designed to predict the distance between different node pairs.
+\textbf{Pairwise Node Distance} \cite{jin2020self} is designed to predict the distance between a pair of nodes.
 It aims to encourage the GNNs to learn global topology information via a pairwise comparison.
-We use the shortest path length as a measure of the distance between nodes.
-We can calculate the shortest path length $sp_{ij}$ for all node pairs $(u_i, u_j)$.
-We group the node pairs in a graph into four categories and use only randomly selected $|E'|$ samples from all edges $E$, i.e., $E' \subset E$.
-We can denote the pairwise distance loss function as follows
+The shortest path length on the graph is used as the distance between nodes.
+The shortest path length $p_{ij}$ is pre-computed for all node pairs $(u_i, u_j)$ in our experiments.
+We group the node pairs in a graph into four categories and use only randomly selected $|E_{\text{dist}}|$ samples from all edges $E$, i.e., $E_{\text{dist}} \subset E$.
+The pairwise distance loss function is given as follows

 \textbf{PageRank prediction} aims to predict the PageRank score, which indicates the importance of each node in the graph.
-The assumption of the PageRank \cite{page1999pagerank} algorithm is that the more important nodes, the more nodes are connected, and the nodes with many important nodes are important.
-Predicting these PageRank scores can learn the importance of nodes based on their structural roles of each node in the whole graph. $PR(i)$ = $\sum_{(j,i) \in E} \frac{PR(j)}{\text{out-degree}(j)}$ denotes the PageRank score of $i$-th node.
-We can divide label categories similar to degree prediction and construct the cross entropy loss as Eq.(\ref{degree}).
+Roughly speaking, the assumption of the PageRank \cite{page1999pagerank} algorithm is that the more important nodes have more connections (or edges) with important nodes. $PR(i)$ = $\sum_{(j,i) \in E} \frac{PR(j)}{\text{out-degree}(j)}$ denotes the PageRank score of $i$-th node.
+Similar to degree prediction, we formulate it as a classification task and the cross-entropy is used as a loss function as in \eqref{degree}.